 This group's safety performance is closely monitored and following significant safety failures the performance usually improves for a few years before rising again, often with increase in activity as evidenced by tonnage spread (see graph on page 12).
-The long term linear trend in social cost that was downward in the previous report has become almost flat with the average well above the target level.
+The long term linear trend in social cost was downward in the previous report but is now trending slightly upwards and is well above the target level.